sillsdev/silnlp/README.md

 2. Clone the silnlp repo

 3. Install and initialize [Miniconda](https://docs.anaconda.com/miniconda/#quick-command-line-install)
-   * If using Windows, run the next steps in the Anaconda Prompt (miniconda3) program rather than the command prompt.
+   * If using Windows, run the next steps in the Anaconda Prompt (miniconda3) program rather than the command prompt unless stated otherwise.

 4. Create the silnlp conda environment
    * In a terminal, navigate to the silnlp repo.
 Then inside the repo, run: